(pexels.com)

 - As eSport companies continue to diversify revenue streams, blockchain will become more prominent in esports.

-- Mobile eSports will continue to grow as leading mobile publishers battle for dominance.
+- Mobile eSport will continue to grow as leading mobile publishers battle for dominance.

 - Co-streaming will gain popularity for brands and provide marketing opportunities, even for those outside gaming and eSports.

-- The lines between eSports and traditional sports will continue to blur – resulting in a high acceptance of online sports by industry bodies.
+- The lines between electronic sports and traditional sports will continue to blur – resulting in a high acceptance of online sports by industry bodies.

 The younger demographic is a huge attraction to brands as it is accessible through digital means.
-Esports’ audience doesn’t limit itself to watching eSports, a large part also watches traditional sports which provides companies with an opportunity to engage with the same audience to market their products and services.
+The audience doesn’t limit itself to watching an eSport, a large part also watches traditional sports which provides companies with an opportunity to engage with the same audience to market their products and services.

-The audience and the participants who compete fall under a similar demographics as well as Psychographic and behavioural profile.
-Every viewer aspires to be like his or her favourite eSports competitor.
+The audience and the participants who compete fall under similar demographics as well as Psychographic and behavioral profiles.
+Every viewer aspires to be like his or her favorite eSports competitor.
 The bond that the audience develops with the participants who compete is unlike no other and therefore is unique to the esports industry.

 Marketing and eSports

-Why should marketers market their brands through esports?
+Why should marketers market their brands through electronic sports?

 - High audience engagement